Larry Walker: Most Valuable Player Award (1997)

 During the All-Star break, Walker participated in the Home Run Derby, placing second with 19 home runs.
-Both he and Tony Gwynn of the Padres, also a selectee that year's All-Star Game, were batting near .400, and right fielders for teams in the National League West division.
+Both he and Tony Gwynn of the Padres, also a selectee that year's All-Star Game, were batting near .400, and right fielders for teams in the NL West division.
 They were jointly interviewed, as batting .400 is one of the most difficult achievements in all of sports.
 Asked just how challenging it is, Gwynn, known to be a very studious hitter, elaborated with what he later termed a "complete dissertation."
 Walker responded, "I don't know anything about that stuff.
 I just hit the ball."
-While neither player wound up achieving the statistic over any full season, Gwynn won that year's National League batting championship and Walker finished second.
+While neither player wound up achieving the statistic over any full season, Gwynn won that year's NL batting championship and Walker finished second.

 Continuing his remarkable season, Walker was batting .402 as late as July 17.
-On September 12, Walker was batting a league-leading .371 with 43 home runs; no National League player had ever simultaneously marshaled those totals.
+On September 12, Walker was batting a league-leading .371 with 43 home runs; no NL player had ever simultaneously marshaled those totals.
 He then experienced another power surge, hitting home runs in four consecutive games – a total of five in that span – including the 199th and 200th of his career in San Diego on September 17.
 He injured his right elbow while swinging at the pitch that was thrown just prior to his 49th home run during the Rockies' 160th game, forcing him out of the final two games.
 In spite of Walker's magnificent season, the Rockies were unable to capitalize, missing the playoffs with an 83–79 record.

 Walker's 1997 was a career season, when he hit .366 with 49 home runs, 130 RBI, 208 hits, 143 runs scored, 33 stolen bases, .720 slugging percentage, 1.172 OPS, 409 total bases and 9.8 WAR.
 He won the NL MVP Award, thus becoming the first Canadian player to win the MVP.
 The home run and stolen base totals placed him in the 30–30 club.
 He became and remains the only player to have reached at least 30 stolen bases and a slugging percentage of .700 in the same season, the second with at least 45 home runs and 30 stolen bases, and the fifth with 40−30.
 The 9.8 WAR produced is tied for the 67th-highest single-season total among position players in MLB history, per Baseball Reference.
 Walker's production slotted within four hits and 10 RBI of winning the first batting Triple Crown in 60 years.
 He led the major leagues in WAR, slugging, OPS, total bases, runs created (187), adjusted batting runs (71), adjusted batting wins (6.7), extra base hits (99), and offensive win % (.857); and the NL in on-base percentage (.452), and at bats per home run (11.6).